Org Export Reference Documentation

 Return expected alignment for the contents of a given cell object.

-It can be either left, right or center.
+It can be either left

-See also: org-export-table-cell-borders,
+See also: org-export-table-cell-borders

 org-export-table-cell-borders